-If you want to start a ‘List’ block but don’t see it here.
-Just type ‘list’ into the search box at the top.
+If you want to start a ‘List’ block but don’t see it.
+Type ‘list’ into the search box at the top.

 My first sub-heading will be my first link.

-In my list, I will type my heading.
-Once I finishing typing, I highlight all the text and click on the link symbol in the toolbar.
+In my list, I type my heading.
+Once I finishing typing, I highlight all the text and click on the ‘link’ symbol in the toolbar.

-In the box that appears after clicking on the link symbol, we first type the ‘#’ symbol, and then copy the text from the ‘HTML anchor’ box in the ‘advanced’ drop-down box on the right, and paste that text after the # in our link box.
+In the box that appears after clicking on the link symbol, first, type the ‘#’ symbol, and then copy the text from the ‘HTML anchor’ box in the ‘advanced’ drop-down box on the right, and paste that text after the # in our link box.

-I always copy the text from the ‘advanced’ box and paste it into the link box so that I don’t have any typing errors.
+I always copy the text from the ‘HTML Anchor’ box and paste it into the link box so that I don’t have any typing errors.

 Don’t forget you need the ‘#’ symbol before the text.
 If you don’t have this the link will not work.

 When you have pasted the text into the box.
 Click on the arrow symbol to the right of the text you just pasted to activate your new link.

 Once you click on the arrow, your anchor link will be ready.
 The anchor link will turn blue to show that it is now a link.